tonycoz/perl-check/README.md

 # Building the module

-Install clang and it's development libraries, I used the debs from apt.llvm.org, and tested with llvm 18.
+Install clang and its development libraries, I used the debs from apt.llvm.org, and tested with llvm 18.

 You also need cmake, you make also want libedit-dev.